Vixeliz/bevy_vinox_pixel/README.md

 * A more abstracted layer system so you don't have to manually choose z depths.
 * Optional limitations?
 Such as an option to limit sprite count to emulate more limited systems.
 * Optional abstracted positions.
 Ie a px position which will always correspond to the pixel grid.
 And another type subpxposition.
 (This idea is straight from seldom_pixel)

+Please open issues for more feature suggestions if you have any!

 Thanks to [bevy_pixel_camera](https://github.com/drakmaniso/bevy_pixel_camera) for both the approach shown there and for how to setup a custom camera. also thanks to [seldom_pixel](https://github.com/Seldom-SE/seldom_pixel) for some of the ideas